cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 **As the admin super-user:**

-1. Provision target services
+1. Provision the PostgreSQL target service
-1. Configure target services for usage by application and add credentials to secret store
+1. Configure the PostgreSQL target service for usage by the application and add its credentials to secret store
-1. Configure the Secretless Broker to broker the connection to the target service using credentials from the secret store
+1. Configure the Secretless Broker to broker the connection to the PostgreSQL target service using the credentials from the secret store

 **As the application developer:**
-1. Configure application to connect to target service via the Secretless Broker
+1. Configure the application to connect to the PostgreSQL target service via the Secretless Broker
 1. Deploy and run the Secretless Broker adjacent to the application

 ### Prerequisites